microsoft/Accera/docs/Manual/04 Fusing.md

             E[i, j1] += C[i, j] * D[j, j1]
 ```

 We can now manipulate the fused schedule in various ways.
-For example, we can do all the work to create one element of `C` and then immediately do all the work that uses that element, before moving on to the next element.
+For example, we can do all the work to create one element of `C` and then immediately do all the work that uses this element before moving on to the next element.
 ```python
 schedule.reorder(i, j, f, k0, j1)
 ```